santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/Tools/PSSdiag.md

 Steps to run the PSSdiag:

-Please provide PSSDIAG results PSSDIAG data collection utility (microsoft.com) to gather performanve information such as disk capacity, % CPU Utilization RAM Usage
+Please provide PSSDIAG results PSSDIAG data collection utility (microsoft.com) to gather performance information such as disk capacity, % CPU Utilization RAM Usage.
+May be helpful when customer experiences different performance of SSIS in different environments.
+Ex.
+If package is hung, waiting on SQL Server to respond.
+Ex.
+One machine processes slow and other machine is fast.
+If execute SQL task in SSIS verbose logs takes a long time on 1 machine and not the other.
+Engauge SQL Performance to assist customer to gather logs and analyze.

 File name:-pssd.zip